alekya-reddy/cypress_automation/readme.txt

  to the cypress.json file.
 (I have already done this for our repo)

-You can't use promises in Cypress, or async await to get around its annoying asynchronous nature.
+You can't use promises in Cypress, or async await to get around its asynchronous nature.
 Even if you find a workaround, which I did, if you use any promise whatsoever, it'll completely screw up the order in which cy commands are run... a complete mess
 Here's an example of me trying to force a promise into cypress (leading to massive failure):